Why I'm trying a Low Carb Meal Plan to lose weight

 But I’m just so tired of my clothes not fitting me anymore and I don’t have the money to splurge in a new wardrobe.
 Not to mention health!
 I’m always tired, I have heart palpitations and my complexion is so waxy.
 I know that this is not just about my food and also have something to do with me being always tied to my chair but I have begun to take care of that as I have mentioned in my Getting Fit For Summer post.

-Why a Low Carb Diet Plan?
-For so long, carbs make me sluggish.
+Why a Low-Carb Diet Plan?
+For so long, carbs have made me sluggish.
 Starting today, our daily diet will begin to include whole foods.
 No more junk food.
 No more soft drinks and other caloric drinks.
 No more sugar.
 No more grains (in as much as we can muster, hahah).
 Only healthy oils and fats.
-At its most basic, the low carb diet (or LCHF: low-carb high-fat) means eating plenty of healthy animal foods as well as nutrient-dense plant foods.
+At its most basic, the low-carb diet (or LCHF: low-carb high-fat) means eating plenty of healthy animal foods as well as nutrient-dense plant foods.